 - And anywhere in between!
 Australia-Wide

 It really doesn’t matter where you are.
 All you need is email and a phone and we can support you.
-Our Principal Consultant Doug Rutter has spent the last 12 years working on tenders across Australia as well as regional and global bids.
-He is highly experienced in working with virtual teams across different geographies, cultures and skill sets.
+Our team have spent the past two decades working on tenders across Australia as well as regional and global bids.
+They are highly experienced in working with virtual teams across different geographies, cultures and skill sets.

 We know what it takes to get a proposal delivered – compliant, compelling and on-time.
 We will de-stress the process for you and will support you from the very beginning, all the way through to submitting the proposal, and assisting you afterwards with clarification questions and helping you get ready for a presentation meeting.